 ‘This is too simple I whispered under my breath, too predictable too I added’

 The administration will go for every single figurehead of the opposition until every one of them has no influence or power in the government.

 And everything will come to a head when all power is concentrated under the office of the President.

 Everyone knows that the influencing country over all these is China.

 This despicable country will do everything in its power to strengthen its influence in the West Philippine Sea, thus the need to change the form of government into an authoritarian one.

 I’m pretty sure that the opposition is just counting the days until Duterte declares Martial Law the way it did in Mindanao.

-It can also go the way of what Ferdinand Marcos did with Enrile, that fake ambush that instigated the entire catastrophe and excuse for Martial Law.
+It can also go the way Ferdinand Marcos did with Enrile, that fake ambush that instigated the entire catastrophe and excuse for Martial Law.

-Some brave predictions of what the Duterte government will do next:
+Some bold predictions of what the Duterte government will do next:

 - It will need to jail the most vocal of oppositions.